 On 15 May 2019, the Commission for the Protection of Youth Media (KJM) declared the JusProg youth protection programme ineffective in accordance with Section 19b II JMStV.
-I reported on this in this article.
+I reported on it in this article.

-As I have now heard, there are already to be first letters from the youth protection authorities, which could, in case of doubt, also end with official notices and fines.
+As I have now heard, there are already first letters from the youth protection authorities, which in case of doubt could also end with official notices and fines.
 As long as there is no interim legal protection of an administrative court, it must be ensured that 6-23 o’clock no development-damaging content (i.e. title with USK over 16 years) without, for example, verification with an identity card shown.
 If this does not work, as probably on the big streaming platforms, one would have to refrain from showing corresponding content.
 This could currently affect esports leagues, gaming streamers, but also editorial content providers.

 The situation is very unpleasant at the moment and it is also advisable, if you get a letter, not to react to it alone.
 How great the risk is of being “caught” and how quickly which youth protection authorities react or whether many first demand statements etc. is difficult to assess right now.
 I’ll try to get an update as soon as possible.